ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Setting-Up-Simulation-Webots-Basic.rst

     :dedent: 4
     :lines: 24-26

-Finally, an optional part is added in order to shutdown all the nodes once Webots terminates (e.g., when it gets closed from the graphical user interface).
+Finally, an optional part is added in order to shutdown all the nodes once Webots terminates (e.g. when it gets closed from the graphical user interface).

 .. literalinclude:: Code/robot_launch.py
     :language: python